pantheon-systems/documentation/source/content/guides/custom-upstream/07-test-custom-upstream.md

 ---

 Maintainers of [Custom Upstreams](/guides/custom-upstream) bear the responsibility of pulling in core updates from Pantheon.
 Regardless of update type, always test changes before you distribute them to your sites.
-We recommend the following workflow to maintain Custom Upstreams on Pantheon.
-The example below using provides steps to test and update core.
+We recommend using the workflow example below to  test and update core.

 <Alert title="Note" type="info">

-Failure to run the most up-to-date version of core based on upstreams maintained by Pantheon ([WordPress](https://github.com/pantheon-systems/wordpress), [Drupal 7](https://github.com/pantheon-systems/drops-7), and [Drupal 8](https://github.com/pantheon-systems/drops-8)) may cause incompatibilities with the platform (e.g. clear cache button, launch checks, cron, etc.).
+Failure to run the most up-to-date version of core based on upstreams maintained by Pantheon ([WordPress](https://github.com/pantheon-systems/wordpress) and [Drupal 7](https://github.com/pantheon-systems/drops-7) may cause incompatibilities with the platform (for example, the clear cache button, launch checks, cron, and more).

 </Alert>